my Philosophy & approach

 Yes.
 There are no limitations on who I can work with based on territory.
 I have worked with clients from across the United States, Canada, the United Kingdom, and France so far.
 As long as you speak English and we can find a common time to meet, we can work together.

 Yes, though I usually refer different clients to different resources depending on their personal issues and needs.
-However, I am developing a resource page of my common recommendations that I hope to have active soon.
+However, I have a few common recommendations.

 I received my coaching certification from Duquesne University in 2013 and have been helping individuals break out of fear ever since.
 I specialize in working with men, young men and women who struggle with high self-criticism and social insecurity, and college students who are stressed and nervous about the future.